jlangner15/parenthesisCheck/README.md

 <br>

-A Parenthesis Validator App is a must have app while working with programming languages, we never really know if the file have all the Parenthesis Balanced or not, only way is we can just pass those files or strings through our Web App, and sit back and relax, it will do the job for you.
+A Parenthesis Validator App is a must have app while working with programming languages.
+We never really know if the file have all the Parenthesis Balanced or not.
+Only way is we can just pass those files or strings through our Web App, and sit back and relax; it will do the job for you.

 <br>